 - This decision is based on recommendations from the FDA, the CDC, and the Western States Scientific Safety Review Workgroup, as well as careful consideration and close review by the DOH.

-- Right now, these adverse events appear to be extremely rare: 15 cases out of more than 8 million doses.
+- These adverse events appear to be extremely rare: 15 cases out of more than 8 million doses.
 The risk of getting a blood clot from a J&J vaccine is lower than getting a blood clot from birth control or smoking or for those hospitalized by COVID-19.

 - COVID-19 vaccine safety is a top priority for the federal government and Unity Care NW, and we take all reports of health problems following COVID-19 vaccination very seriously.